KHUSHALKOTHIYA1/devtinder/task.md

 -write dummy auth middlea=ware for admin
 -write a dummy auth middleware for all user Routes,except /user /login -error handling using app.use("/",(err,req,res,next)={});

+6
+-create cluster
+-install mongoose
+-connect application to thi database
+-connect first database and than starting application -create a user schema

+7
+-what is the deifference betwwen json or javascript -add json middleware
+-make your signup api dynamic to receive data from the  and user